norman-albusberger/ViteAlpineBootstrapStarter/readme.md

 ### Component Autoloading

-The boilerplate implements a component autoloading mechanism that simplifies the development workflow and keeps the codebase clean and maintainable.
+The ViteAlpineBootstrapStarter implements a component autoloading mechanism that simplifies the development workflow and keeps the codebase clean and maintainable.

 To create a new component, simply add a new file in the `components` directory: